On this page

 How Much Can I Get for My Structured Settlement or Annuity Payments?

 Many factors go into determining what we can offer you for your future payments, including the amount of each payment, the frequency of the payments, and when you are scheduled to receive them.
 Let us know how much you need, and we can provide an estimate for what you could receive for your payments.
+Is this an additional sale of structured settlement payments?
+What insurance company issues your checks?
+Knowing the answers to these questions will expedite the process as you work with your representative.

 Why Might a Quote Change Over Time?